STEP – Students Exploring Pharmacy

 Pharmacy as a Career

-Pharmacists work in a variety of settings, including community-based pharmacies, long-term care facilities, hospitals, clinics, and research labs.
+Pharmacists work in diverse settings, including community pharmacies, hospitals and clinics, long‑term care facilities, and research labs.

-Careers in pharmacy consistently rank at the top in the U.S. for salary, job satisfaction, growth opportunity, and work-life balance.
-The demand for well-trained pharmacists continues to grow.
+Careers in pharmacy consistently rate highly for salary, job satisfaction, work‑life balance, and growth potential.
 Learn more about a career in pharmacy.

 Learn More about STEP